 In the late 1800s, Mark Twain noted on his adventures down the mighty Mississippi that there were so many plantations and dwellings along the river that it looked like a spacious street.
 Towering homes lay nestled in large patches of moss-draped oak trees.
-Slaves worked the sugarcane fields that stretched as far as the eye could see, while nobles and the elite from as far away as Europe brought in materials and furnishings by steamboat.
-Vessels of all shapes and sizes carried passengers and commerce to docks along the banks.
+Slaves worked the sugarcane fields, while planters from as far away as Europe brought materials and furnishings in by steamboat.

 Just 20 miles outside of New Orleans, Destrehan Plantation dates to 1787 and is the oldest documented plantation in the lower Mississippi Valley.
 Once stretching over 6,000 acres to the shores of Lake Pontchartrain, Destrehan was actually a small community that supported several households.

 It's still easy to imagine Destrehan as it was more than 200 years ago.
 Members of the Destrehan family tended to administrative affairs and held lavish dinners in the main house.
 Steamboats arrived from New Orleans with furnishings and visitors, while caretakers tended to the manicured gardens.
-Behind the main house, slaves lived and worked.
-After the Civil War, the Rost Home Colony was established, helping freed people locate jobs and teaching them how to read and write.
-Destrehan features daily historic demonstrations by costumed actors that show visitors exactly what life was like during the 1800s.
+Destrehan offers daily historic demonstrations by costumed guides who offer visitors a glimpse into what life was like during the 1800s.

-Just upriver, San Francisco Plantation is the most distinctive and only authentically restored plantation on River Road.
-Noted for its lavish and intricate interior painting, it is said to have one of the finest antique collections in the country.
-The home here was built in 1865 and inspired novelist Frances Parkinson Keyes to write a novel about it called, Steamboat Gothic.
+Just upriver is San Francisco Plantation, the most distinctive and only authentically restored plantation on River Road.
+Noted for its lavish and intricate interior painting, the home was built in 1865 and inspired novelist Frances Parkinson Keyes to write a novel about it, Steamboat Gothic.